zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### minLength `float`

-Specifies the minimum number of characters that should be typed before the AutoComplete queries the dataSource.
+The minimum number of characters the user must type before a search is performed.
+Set to higher value than 1 if the search could match a lot of items.

 #### Example
     <kendo:autoComplete minLength="minLength">